2025 NMWP Annual Unconference

 Unconference Theme: Collaboration

 This year’s theme explores the intersections of digital collaboration, inclusivity, and creative innovation.
 How can we work together across disciplines and geographies to shape the future of digital media?
-We encourage proposals that address these questions through practical, hands-on activities and engaging discussions.

 Examples of activities include: